How is a journal CME/CE activity defined?

 For example, a provider produces a journal that contains an article that is associated with an activity.
 Twenty learners read the article, reflect on the content, and complete questions related to the content of the article.
 The learners spend 1 hour on this activity.
 In PARS, the provider would report this as a journal-based activity with 20 learners, and 1 credit.

 Each journal CME/CE activity should be reported for a maximum of a 12-month period.
-If this activity lasts longer than 12 months, it should be reported as separate activities.
+If this activity is available for longer than 12 months, it should be reported as a separate activity each year in which it is available.